JuliaReach/ReachabilityAnalysis.jl/docs/src/man/nonlinear.md

 ```

 Observe that the terms `x * y` can be factored out into a new auxiliary variable
-`aux`, and all intermediate operations involve two arguments at most using parentheses:
+`aux`, and all intermediate operations can be arranged to only involve two arguments,
+using parentheses:

 ```julia
 @taylorize function g!(du, u, params, t)